 - Lettuce – 95%

 - Cucumber – 96%

 A carbohydrate is a biomolecule which is responsible for providing energy for most organisms.
 They are also known as saccharides.
 They are found in white bread, sugars, candies, fruits, vegetables, pulses, and wholemeal pasta.

 Some examples of Carbohydrates are:

 Carbohydrates can be classified as:

-The term lipids refers to non -polar compounds or water insoluble compounds of biological origin.
+The term lipids refer to non -polar compounds or water-insoluble compounds of biological origin.
 The main functions of lipids are:

 - Storing energy

 Proteins play a fundamental role in the structure and functioning of a cell.
 Proteins in food are important for the survival and growth of a human being.
 They are essential building blocks of human tissue and in extreme cases serve as a fuel source.
 Some of the common sources of proteins through food are: